Ohio jury awards $11 million to bakery owners targeted by Oberlin College student protests

-The owners of a Ohio bakery who sued for libel after being targeted by student protests won Friday an $11 million verdict against Oberlin College.
+The owners of an Ohio bakery who sued for libel after being targeted by student protests won Friday an $11 million verdict against Oberlin College.

 A Lorain County jury ordered Oberlin to pay $11 million in compensatory damages to Gibson’s Bakery, a local fixture since 1885 that was beset by protests and racism allegations after three black students were arrested for shoplifting the day after the 2016 presidential election.